Bold ideas better solutions 2018 Symposium

 Bold ideas, better solutions 2018 displayed how The Hopkins Centre is leading the way in rehabilitation research in Australia.
 Our mission to improve personalised rehabilitation to allow people to take control of their recovery and lives is impacting on the type of research that is conducted and how it is translated to benefit our community.
 Bold ideas, better solutions 2019 promises to be even better.

 Below is a copy of symposium proceedings, images, documents and posters.
-Recordings and presentations from the event will be available shortly.
+Recordings from the event will be available shortly.

 Research Poster Display